pkjamadagni2023/google-cloud/Google_Cloud_Engineer.md

 AFTER CLOUD
 1. Renting resources when needed and releasing back when not in use.
-2. Personally, no need to maitain the physical data center.
+2. No need to maitain the physical data center.

 REGIONS AND ZONES
-1. Farther the region higher the latency (Slowness)
+1. Farther the region higher the latency (Slowness).
-2. If data center crashes -> Low availability
+2. If data center crashes -> Low availability.
-3. .
-We can have the sample application hosted on multiple regions to avoid downtime
+3. We can have the same application hosted on multiple regions to avoid downtime.
 4. Regions - Specific geographic location to host the resources
 5. Advantages of Regions
 	- High availability.